ansak95/FrameworkFDPP/README.md

 # Generating set

 This code was tested on Python 3.8.5, Pandas 0.25.1, Ubuntu 18.04, and Anaconda 4.7.11.
-This repository can be cloned using the command line such that :
+This repository can be cloned using the following command :

 ```
-git clone git@github.com:ansak95/FrameworkFDPP.git
+$ git clone git@github.com:ansak95/FrameworkFDPP.git
 ```

 You can generate the illustration dataset (training/validation/testing) by using the `python Generate_Script.py` command as follows :